 Purevision stoves are supplied with the facility of using a dedicated 100mm diameter direct connection duct through a suitable route to the outside air.
 It can either be connected to the rear or the underside of the stove and should be fitted at the time of stove installation.
 Only the approved kit for Purevision stoves should be used.
-This is designed to supply all the necessary air for safe combustion and operation of the stove - providing there is no depressurisation of the property by mechanical or other types of ventilation, the flue, chimney and ventilation duct are working correctly, and properly maintained clear of obstructions or leaks etc. The kit supplies all the primary, secondary and tertiary air to the stove and also provides room ventilation in excess of the Document J Building Regulations during re-fuelling via the air connection unit under the stove and so subject to no depressurisation (as above) may be used where mechanical ventilation and heat recovery (MVHR) units are used.
-Some additional instructions for installation are provided with the dedicated kit supplied.
+This is designed to supply all the necessary air for safe combustion and operation of the stove - providing there is no depressurisation of the property by mechanical or other types of ventilation, the flue, chimney and ventilation duct are working correctly, and properly maintained clear of obstructions or leaks etc. The kit supplies all the primary, secondary and tertiary air to the stove and also provides room ventilation in excess of the Document J Building Regulations during re-fuelling via the air connection unit under the stove and so subject to no depressurisation (as above) may be used where mechanical ventilation are provided with the dedicated kit supplied.
 NOTE: in order to register the installation with HETAS as of 2018 certain extra evaluation and checking is required if using an outside air connection.
 If the direct air kit is used and no ADJ vent is installed then a direct registration with Building Control may also be possible.